 OMB No.: 0970-0167.

 Description: Section 658K of the Child Care and Development Block Grant Act of 1990 (Pub.
 L. 101-508, 42 U.S.C.
 9858) requires that States and Territories submit monthly case-level data on the children and families receiving direct services under the Child Care and Development Fund.
 The implementing regulations for the statutorily required reporting are at 45 CFR 98.70.
 Case-level reports, submitted quarterly or monthly (at grantee option) include monthly sample or full population case-level data.
-The data elements to be included in these reports are represented in the ACF-801.
-Disagregate data is used to determine program and participant characteristics as well as costs and levels of child care services provided.
+The data elements to be included in these reports Start Printed Page 61891are represented in the ACF-801.
+Disaggregate data is used to determine program and participant characteristics as well as costs and levels of child care services provided.
 This provides ACF with the information necessary to make reports to Congress, address national child care needs, offer technical assistance to grantees, meet performance measures, and conduct research.
 Consistent with the statute and regulations, ACF requests extension of the ACF-801.

 Respondents: States, the District of Columbia, and Territories including Puerto Rico, Guam, the Virgin Islands, American Samoa, and the Northern Marianna Islands.